GfSE/SpecIF/tutorials/06_Very-Simple-Model-FMC.md

 - In fact, this is not a model, but a diagram representing a model.
 It is a view of the model for a specific communication purpose; it is meant to be interpreted by a human being.
 In this particularly simple case, the diagram shows the whole model, but usually there are more and each diagram depicts a certain aspect of a model.
 - We see two model elements with two relations.
 The upper box represents an IT-System with some business logic and the lower box represents the information being processed.
 The directed connections represent a writing and a reading relationship; thus this application can write and read the data.
 - The notation being used is known as a block-diagram of the *Fundamental Modelling Concepts (FMC)*.
-A box with sharp corners represents an active element called *Actor*, while a box with rounded corners represents a passive element called *State*. *Actor* is a concept used for a system, tool, human role or function, whereas *State* is a concept used for information in general, a document, a database, form or color.
+A box with sharp corners represents an active element called *Actor*, while a box with rounded corners represents a passive element called *State*. *Actor* is a concept used for a system, tool, human role or function, whereas *State* is a concept used for information in general, a document, a database, a form or color.
 - The model-diagram above defines three resources, namely each of the depicted model-elements plus the diagram itself.